pawpperoni/manual-systemd-unit-execution/Documentation/units.md

 and when we **stop it we dismount** the resource.
 Mount units can have it's ouwn [[Mount] Section](sections.md#mount).
-The unit must be named like the *mount point* it controls, changing slash per hyphen; for example a mount point like */dev/sda5* the unit file would be *dev-sda5.mount*.
+The unit must be named like the *mount point* it controls, changing slash per hyphen; for example a mount point like */mnt/files* the unit file would be *mnt-files.mount*.
 Mount units can also have an [Automount](#automount) to specify an automatic mount point.